thirumurthis/Learnings/java/thread/7_use_of_wait_notify_in_threads.md

         System.out.println("press return");
         scanner.nextLine(); // wait for user input
         System.out.println("enter pressed");
-        // Since the same processor object used in the synchronized block and is in wait state in the produce () method calling the notify() in this thread will notify and wake up the other thread
+        // Since the same processor object used in the synchronized block and is in wait state in the produce ()
+        //method calling the notify() in this thread will notify and wake up the other thread

         notify();
         // notifyAll(); // notifies all the wait thread